aidevops/awscli/README.md

 ------

-** THIS IS AN EXPERIMENT IN CONTAINER SIZE REDUCTION, USE AT YOUR OWN RISK. ** Comparing image sizes and efficiency gained.....:
+** THIS IS AN EXPERIMENT IN CONTAINER SIZE REDUCTION, USE AT YOUR OWN RISK. ** Comparing image sizes and efficiency gained.....
 ------------------------------------------------

 The first attempt